KidCrippler/singwithalon/platform/SPEC.md

   - Delete button (✕) to remove individual song from queue
   - Visual state: pending (normal) / played (grayed out, at bottom of group)
 - **Group Management**:
-  - Delete group button (✕) on group header to remove all songs from a requester
+  - Delete group button (✕) on group header to remove all songs from that requester+session
+  - **Note**: Group = unique combination of requester name AND session ID.
+Same person with different names creates separate groups.
 - **Queue Management**:
   - "Truncate Queue" button at top to clear entire queue (with confirmation)
 - **Behavior on "Present"**: